 Clients aren’t hiding their wants and needs, they’re shouting them from the rooftops.
 Any lawyer who says he’s not sure what his clients want is paying zero attention.
 The real question law firms need to ask, the only one that matters, is: “What are we going to do about it?”

 Jordan Furlong delivers dynamic and thought-provoking presentations to law firms and legal organizations throughout North America on how to survive and profit from the extraordinary changes underway in the legal services marketplace.
-He is a partner with Edge International, a senior consultant with Stem Legal, and a blogger at Law21: Dispatches from a Legal Profession on the Brink.
-He is the author of two recent books: Evolutionary Road and Content Marketing And Publishing Strategies For Law Firms.
+His blog, Law21: Dispatches from a Legal Profession on the Brink, has been named to the ABA Journal Blawg Hall of Fame.
 Follow him @Jordan_Law21.